LidkeLab/BaGoL/README.md

 Posterior_SRImage.png:  Super-resolution image from Posterior (weighted average
                         over all models).
 MAPN_SRImage.png:       Super-resolution image from MAPN (most likely model).

+BaGoL_EGFR_dSTORM.m:
+Analysis of localizations from a 4660x4660 nm^2 region of dSTORM EGFR data.
+(To avoid any confusion, we note that in the two previous examples data are saved in nm.
+However, in this example data is saved in the unit of pixel and we convert them into nm within the script.)
+This example demonstrates use of hierarchial Bayes to infer number of localizations per emitter distribution from part of the data and then use it to process the entire data set.
+It takes ~15 mins in total to run this script.
+The results will be saved in Results_EGFR folder.
+The outputs are similar to what was described previously with the inclusion of

+MAPN_Hist+Random.png    Histogram of found NNDs compared to the curve for a
+                        random distribution.

 # Input Parameters and Parameter Adjustments:
 BaGoL has a few parameters that need to be carefully adjusted.
 A good description of the parameters are included